 In a large mixing bowl, whisk together the pumpkin puree, evaporated milk, eggs, sugar, brown sugar, vanilla, and pumpkin pie spice until well combined.

-Top the mixture evenly with the dry yellow cake mix and gently press it into the batter.
+Sprinkle the pumpkin mixture evenly with the dry yellow cake mix, gently pressing it into the batter.

-Top the cake with chopped pecans and drizzle with the melted butter.
+Top the cake evenly with chopped pecans and drizzle with melted butter.

-Top with whipped cream and a sprinkling of pumpkin pie spice.
+Top individual slices of cake with whipped cream and sprinkle lightly with pumpkin pie spice, if desired.